ashrea06/Zeek-Suricata-Inline-TAP/README.md

-> # Network Threat Hunting with Zeek
+> # _Network Threat Hunting with Zeek_

 > -  ***In order to take advantage of Zeek, we'll need to get this installed locally.
 Not only does zeek provides us with that additional edge with deep packet level inspection but also does provide "rich parsing of packet metadata",***
 > -  ***which allow us to perform "understanding what a protocol is doing and what commands are being sent."***.
 > -  This tool has greatly been improved from the start till its very end allowing an out of the box experience.
-Installation now includes one liner bash  installation which also comes with RITA which again allows for a great visualization using different know the techniques such as common aggregation of data points hence allowing us to easily spot suspicious activities in heavy traffic
+Installation now includes one liner bash  installation which also comes with RITA which again allows for a great visualization using different know the techniques such as common aggregation of data points hence allowing us to easily spot suspicious activities in heavy traffic environment.
-> - environment.

  > - ***Execute the command below to install both RITA and Zeek altogether :***